TweetBoost: Influence of Social Media on NFT Valuation: Introduction

 \section{Introduction}

 Blockchain has emerged as a core disruptive technology that has transformed the financial ecosystem.
 The origin of Blockchain can be traced back to a 2008 whitepaper~\cite{nakamoto2008bitcoin} published under the pseudonym Satoshi Nakamoto, who introduced blockchain in the context of the most popular crypto-currency, Bitcoin.
-Bitcoin uses blockchain technology to develop the public distributed ledger used to record the transactions on its network.
-The growing interest in Blockchain technology especially its use in the financial domain from both retail and institutional investors\footnote{https://www.forbes.com/sites/lawrencewintermeyer/2021/08/12/institutional-money-is-pouring-into-the-crypto-market-and-its-only-going-to-grow/} has led to several new products emerging in the crypto-sphere to find the `next big thing'.
+Bitcoin uses Blockchain technology to develop the publicly distributed ledger used to record the transactions on its network.
+The growing interest in Blockchain technology especially its use in the financial domain from both retail and institutional investors\footnote{\url{https://www.forbes.com/sites/lawrencewintermeyer/2021/08/12/institutional-money-is-pouring-into-the-crypto-market-and-its-only-going-to-grow/}} has led to several new products emerging in the crypto-sphere to find the `next big thing'.